TerraByteDev/TerraByteDocs/docs/skyfactions/mechanics/npcs.md

   ENABLED: false

   # Specify which NPC plugin (factory) to use.
-  # Possible Factories: "citizens" / "znpcpsplus" / "fancynpcs"
+  # Possible Factories: "znpcpsplus" / "fancynpcs"
   # Specifing an invalid factory or a factory that is not installed will
   # cause the plugin to disable.
   FACTORY: "znpcsplus"